 From East to West

-Start your exploration from the East side of Tammerkoski rapids and visit the Tampere Cathedral.
+Tampere Cathedral: Start your exploration from the East side of Tammerkoski rapids and visit the Tampere Cathedral.
 It’s a historical location with Hugo Simberg’s unconventional church art and Lars Sonck’s impressive architecture wowing visitors.
 Check the opening hours (in Finnish) in here.

-Follow along the Satakunnankatu street and over the rapids to end up in Finlayson area, also known as the old town of Tampere.
+Finlayson area: Follow the Satakunnankatu street and over the rapids to end up in Finlayson area, also known as the old town of Tampere.
 This is where it all began for the city: textile factory being set up on the banks of the rapids.
 Finlayson area is basically a city within a city: walking under the main entrance you walk in the foot steps of thousands of past factory workers.
 If you want to know more of their story, Finnish Labour Museum Werstas has free admission to exhibitions including the original steam engine of Finlayson, at its original place in the engine room.
 In addition, while you are in the area, you should pop into the world’s first Spy Museum to test your skills as a spy.

-Finlayson area doesn’t just have old factory buildings: be sure to also visit the Finlayson church, built for factory workers and their families, Finlayson Palace that’s nowadays a restaurant in the beautiful surrounding park, and the idyllic Tallipiha Stable Yards.
-Housing the factory owner’s animals in the olden days, this cute little yard with German style stable buildings nowadays hosts handicrafts shops. family events and a café with delicious baked goods and a homely lunch.
-If your sweet tooth is still aching, stop by to Stable Yards Chocolate Shop to buy some souvenirs!
+Stable yards: Finlayson area doesn’t just have old factory buildings: be sure to visit the Finlayson church, built for factory workers and their families, Finlayson Palace, nowadays a restaurant in the beautiful surrounding park, and the idyllic Tallipiha Stable Yards.
+Housing the factory owner’s animals in the olden days, this cute little yard with historical stable buildings hosts handicrafts shops, family events and a café with delicious baked goods and a homely lunch.
+If your sweet tooth is still aching, stop by Stable Yards Chocolate Shop to buy some souvenirs!

-Look up from the Stable Yards to see an impressive white building rising on the Näsinkallio rock.
+Milavida: Look up for the Stable Yards to see an impressive white building rising on the Näsinkallio rock.
 Milavida, the former home of one of the owners of Finlayson, is now a museum, café and restaurant.
-Even just taking a walk around the mansion is worth it for the view opening up to lake Näsijärvi.
+Just taking a walk around the mansion is worth it for the view opening up to lake Näsijärvi.

-When hunger strikes, we definitely recommend you direct your steps to Tampere Market Hall.
+Tampere Market Hall: When hunger strikes, we definitely recommend you direct your steps to Tampere Market Hall.
 The historical market hall is one of the main sights in Tampere, and choosing the local specialty, black sausage, for lunch will make your experience ultimately local.
-The market hall features top-notch burgers, sushi and French cuisine as well though!
+The market hall features top-notch burgers, sushi and French cuisine as well!

-The cute cafés in the market hall will offer plenty of dessert options, but just around the corner at the Central Square you’ll be able to have your coffee with a famous Pyynikki doughnut.
-The original doughnut café is situated in the observation tower on top of Pyynikki ridge, but if you don’t have the time to enjoy both the doughnut and the gorgeous lake view, at least have the doughnut in the city centre café!
+World’s best doughnuts: At the market hall you can have your coffee with a famous Pyynikki doughnut.
+The original doughnut café is situated in the observation tower on top of Pyynikki ridge, but if you don’t have the time to enjoy both the doughnut and the gorgeous lake view, at least have the doughnut in the market hall café!

-There’s no need to leave Tampere empty-handed.
+Shopping: There’s no need to leave Tampere empty-handed.
 If you didn’t throw all your money in the Stable Yards’ shops, explore some local design stores for a truly local souvenir.
 PikkuPutiikit is a good option for hand-made jewellry, or check out Luin Living on Aleksanterin Katu, which invests in everyday pampering and good feeling.

-Tampere is the Sauna Capital: If you haven’t experienced Finnish sauna, and even if you have, you have to do it in Tampere – the Sauna Capital of the World.
+Tampere is the Sauna Capital: If you haven’t experienced the Finnish sauna, and even if you have, you have to do it in Tampere – the Sauna Capital of the World.
 Try Rajaportti sauna if you prefer the tradition of the oldest Finnish public sauna still in use, or go to Kaupinoja or Rauhaniemi to dip in the lake in between sauna-going – summer or winter!
 If instead you want to have a sauna in the city, that is possible as well: Sauna & Restaurant Kuuma offers heat in the middle of the town.